Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Classifications on Generator Output Distributions

 We note that this upper bound is usually not saturated in practice, since a quantum classifier is usually linear, such as a parametrized quantum circuit and a unitary tensor network, while the generator $g$ is usually non-linear, given that $g_1$ is usually non-linear and $g_2$, the quantum feature map, is non-linear.
 Classically, some highly-nonlinear state-of-the-art neural networks have robustness one or two orders of magnitude smaller in the $\ell^2$ norm on some data sets than the corresponding upper bound derived with similar arguments \cite{Fawzi2018}.
 It would be interesting to examine the amount of deviation from the upper bound for QML models in future works.

-Theorem~\ref{thm: in_dist_risk} shows that, when the to-be-classified quantum states encode classical data generated with a modulus of continuity that scales as $\Omega(1)$, the potential in-distribution robustness of any quantum classifier decreases polynomially in the number of qudits and increases polynomially in the qudit dimension.
-To be specific, as suggested in Proposition~\ref{prop:g}, when $\omega_1(\cdot)=\Omega(1)$ for generators such as those enforcing Lipschitz continuity, $\omega(\cdot)$ is lower bounded by a function that scales as $\Omega(\sqrt{d/n})$.
-As such, the potential vulnerability increases slightly with a larger number of qudits $n$ and by contrast, decreases slightly with qudits of higher dimension $d\geq2$.
-When the encoded classical data manifold comes from generators for which Lipschitz continuity is not enforced, it requires numerical approximations of the modulus of continuity $\omega_1(\cdot)$ to determine its scaling in the output space, before obtaining the potential robustness scaling.
+Theorem~\ref{thm: in_dist_risk} \bww{implies} that when the \bww{quantum states to be classified} encode classical data generated with a modulus of continuity \bww{scaling} as $\Omega(1)$, the in-distribution robustness of any quantum classifier decreases polynomially in the number of qudits \bww{$n$} and increases polynomially in the qudit dimension \bww{$d$}. \bww{To see this, we first note that according to Proposition~\ref{prop:g}, when $\omega_1(\cdot)=\Omega(1)$, which applies to} generators such as those enforcing Lipschitz continuity, $\omega(\cdot)$ is lower bounded by a function that scales as $\Omega(\sqrt{d/n})$. \bww{This means that the upper bound on the perturbation size $\epsilon_{in}$ between any two in-distribution states, i.e., the right hand side of Eq.~\eqref{eqn:gen_eps}, is then asymptotically bounded from below by $\sqrt{d/n}$.}

+As such, the vulnerability increases slightly with a larger number of qudits $n$ and by contrast, decreases slightly with qudits of higher dimension $d\geq2$.
+When the encoded classical data manifold comes from generators for which Lipschitz continuity is not enforced, it requires numerical approximations of the modulus of continuity $\omega_1(\cdot)$ to determine its scaling in the output space, before obtaining the robustness scaling.
 Compared to Theorem~\ref{thm: pc_risk_so} where samples are Haar-random pure states, the states to be classified here, which characterise the adversarial risk, are similar to those considered in practical tasks.
 Specifically, they are a subset of encoded states with a distribution smoothly generated from a Gaussian latent space.
-Theorem~\ref{thm: in_dist_risk} demonstrated that, contrary to previous claims \cite{Liu}, there is no guarantee that quantum classifiers are exponentially more vulnerable to in-distribution attacks in higher-dimensional Hilbert space.
-Moving forward, we shall see that the theorem applies to unconstrained attacks as well.
+Theorem~\ref{thm: in_dist_risk} demonstrated that, contrary to previous claims \cite{Liu}, there is no guarantee that quantum classifiers are exponentially more vulnerable to in-distribution attacks in higher-dimensional Hilbert space. \bww{We shall now show} that the theorem applies to unconstrained attacks as well.